elastic/rally/docs/adding_tracks.rst

 Template Language
 ^^^^^^^^^^^^^^^^^

-Rally uses `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ as template language so you can use Jinja2 expressions in track files.
+Rally uses `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ as a template language so you can use Jinja2 expressions in track files.

-Extension Points
+Extensions
-""""""""""""""""
+""""""""""

-Rally also provides a few extension points to Jinja2:
+Rally also provides a few extensions to Jinja2:

 * ``now``: a global variable that represents the current date and time when the template is evaluated by Rally.
 * ``days_ago()``: a `filter <http://jinja.pocoo.org/docs/dev/templates/#filters>`_ that you can use for date calculations.